Abhi9108865162/pes_pd/README.md

 - ### Introduction to clock jitter and uncertainty

+    Clock Jitter: Clock jitter refers to the variation in the timing of clock signal edges from their ideal positions.
+It can be caused by various factors, including noise and fluctuations, and can lead to signal timing errors and degraded performance.

+    Uncertainty: Uncertainty in clock signals represents the range within which a clock edge can occur due to jitter.
+It's a measure of the uncertainty in timing and is often quantified as the standard deviation of jitter.
+Lower uncertainty indicates more precise clock timing.

 ![Screenshot from 2023-09-18 12-53-10](https://github.com/Abhi9108865162/pes_pd/assets/141741065/568ce802-7749-4fd0-a01c-7209fffd4ef6)
 ![Screenshot from 2023-09-18 12-53-59](https://github.com/Abhi9108865162/pes_pd/assets/141741065/ae9a9086-9bd3-4526-9212-3956aefda410)
 ![Screenshot from 2023-09-18 12-54-31](https://github.com/Abhi9108865162/pes_pd/assets/141741065/08838a24-cc9d-434e-9b55-a25134e6e9d6)